DefinitelyNotAnOrca/definitelynotanorca.github.io/pricing.md

 ## Transparent, Fair Pricing for Quality Service

-At Adventyr Appliance Repair, we believe in honest, upfront pricing with no hidden fees.
-Our competitive rates reflect the quality service and expertise you receive.
+At Adventyr, our main Priority is getting your appliances back in order, whether that is getting a simple repair, a full rebuild of a machine, or in some cases a recommendation of a new machine.

 ### Service Call & Diagnostic Fee

+**FREE Phone consulation**
+If your machine is acting up, please give us a call.
+If it is possible for us to give you the advice (or simple instructions) to fix your machine, we are more than happy to give that over the phone.
+Also, if we can detrmine that the Service call would be a waste of your money (IE, spending $200 to fix a $300), we also will give that advice over the phone.

-**$89 Standard Service Call**
+**$150 Standard Service Call**
-- Includes thorough diagnostic assessment
-- Problem identification and repair estimate
-- Applied toward repair cost if you proceed with service
-- No charge if appliance cannot be repaired
+This is the standard service call fee for Adventyr, but this 150 dollars includes:
+- Diagnosing your machine
+- Selecting Replacement Parts (That we sell to you *WITHOUT* a markup)
+- Return trips to install the parts to get the machine working

 ### Labor Rates

-**$120/hour** - Standard repair labor
-- Skilled technician service
-- All tools and basic supplies included
-- Minimum 1-hour charge

-**Emergency Service:** Additional $50 fee
-- Evenings, weekends, and holidays
-- Same-day urgent repairs
+Adventyr doesn't charge hourly rates, just the service call.

-### Common Repair Pricing
+### Common Part Pricing

-#### Refrigerator Repairs
+#### Refrigerator Parts
-- Thermostat replacement: $180 - $250
+- Thermostat: $30 - $100
-- Compressor repair: $350 - $550
+- Compressor: $200 - $400
-- Ice maker fix: $150 - $300
+- Ice maker: $30 - $200
-- Seal replacement: $120 - $200
+- Seal replacement: $50 - $150

-#### Washer & Dryer Repairs
+#### Washer & Dryer Parts
-- Belt replacement: $150 - $220
+- Belt replacement: $30 - $70
-- Water pump repair: $200 - $350
+- Water pump repair: $50 - $150
-- Heating element: $180 - $280
+- Heating element: $40 - $200
-- Motor replacement: $300 - $500
+- Motor replacement: $100 - $300

-#### Oven & Range Repairs
+#### Oven & Range Parts
-- Heating element: $160 - $240
+- Heating element: $40 - $240
-- Ignition system: $200 - $320
+- Ignition system: $100 - $320
-- Temperature sensor: $140 - $200
+- Temperature sensor: $70 - $200
-- Control board: $250 - $450
+- Control board: $100 - $450

 #### Dishwasher Repairs
-- Pump replacement: $220 - $350
+- Pump replacement: $20 - $250
-- Control panel: $180 - $300
+- Control panel: $35 - $250
-- Drain hose: $120 - $180
+- Drain hose: $10 - $30
-- Spray arm: $80 - $150
+- Spray arm: $30 - $100

 ### Parts & Materials

-- **Genuine OEM parts** at competitive prices
+- **Genuine parts** at competitive prices
 - Parts warranty included with installation
 - We source parts from authorized dealers only
-- Rush delivery available for urgent repairs

 ### Payment Options

 **We Accept:**
 - Cash and checks
 - All major credit cards (Visa, MasterCard, American Express)
-- Financing options available for repairs over $300

-**Payment Terms:**
-- Payment due upon completion of service
-- Financing: 0% interest for 6 months on approved credit
-- Extended payment plans available for major repairs

 ### Service Guarantees

 **Labor Warranty:** 90 days on all repair work
 **Parts Warranty:** Manufacturer warranty applies
 **Satisfaction Guarantee:** 100% satisfaction or we make it right

-### Money-Saving Tips

-**Maintenance Plans:**
-- Annual appliance maintenance: $149/appliance
-- Preventive care to avoid costly repairs
-- Priority scheduling for plan members

-**Senior & Military Discounts:**
-- 10% off labor for seniors (65+)
-- 10% off labor for active military and veterans
-- Valid ID required

-### Free Estimates

-We provide free estimates for:
-- Major appliance installations
-- Appliance replacement consultations
-- Energy efficiency upgrades

----

-**Questions about pricing?** Call us at (555) 123-REPAIR for a personalized estimate!